Bostonia is published in print three times a year and updated weekly on the web.

 To most amateur stargazers, Saturn, with its majestic belt of rings, is the most beautiful planet in our solar system.
-But to astronomers like Paul Dalba, Saturn is much more than just looks.
+But to astronomers like Paul Dalba, Saturn is much more than something that is nice to look at.
 Because it is a cold giant planet, a large planet that is more distant from the sun than Earth is, Saturn can offer insights into the study of exoplanets, those planets that orbit stars beyond our solar system.
 Scientists’ big hope for exoplanetary research is that it will lead to the discovery of an Earth-like planet that can support life.

-“Although we have not yet discovered an exoplanet with properties exactly matching Saturn’s,” says Dalba (GRS’18), a PhD astronomy student at Boston University’s Graduate School of Arts & Sciences, “a closer examination of Saturn holds important consequences for future studies of giant, cold exoplanets.”
+“Although we have not yet discovered an exoplanet with properties exactly matching Saturn’s,” says Dalba (GRS’18), a PhD student in astronomy, “a closer examination of Saturn holds important consequences for future studies of giant, cold exoplanets.”

 Astronomers have many ways to study these distant worlds.
 One of them, known as transmission spectroscopy, attempts to analyze their atmospheres by examining starlight that has passed through them.
 The differences between that light and light that has not passed through an exoplanet’s atmosphere can tell researchers about the density and the chemical makeup of the planet’s atmosphere.
 By studying Saturn as if it were an exoplanet, Dalba and his team hope to learn if transmission spectroscopy could be applied in the study of cold atmosphere exoplanets.